Water Quality Reports

 South Yadkin RiverModerateSeptember 2020

-The complete SWAP Assessment report for the City of Statesville may be viewed on the Web at: https://www.ncwater.org/?page=600 Note that because SWAP results and reports are periodically updated by the PWS Section, the results available on this website may differ from the results that were available at the time this CCR was prepared.
+The complete SWAP Assessment report for City of Statesville may be viewed on the Web at: https://www.ncwater.org/?page=600 Note that because SWAP results and reports are periodically updated by the PWS Section, the results available on this website may differ from the results that were available at the time this CCR was prepared.
 If you are unable to access your SWAP report on the web, you may mail a written request for a printed copy to: Source Water Assessment Program – Report Request, 1634 Mail Service Center, Raleigh, NC 27699-1634, or email requests to [email protected].
 Please indicate your system name, number, and provide your name, mailing address and phone number.
 If you have any questions about the SWAP report, please contact the Source Water Assessment staff by phone at (919) 707-9098.

 It is important to understand that a susceptibility rating of “higher” does not imply poor water quality, only the system’s potential to become contaminated by PCSs in the assessment area.